 Name Description Managed Element The managed element for which you want SAL Gateway to be a SNMP v3 trap destination.
-Engine ID The unique identifier of the SNMP entity of the managed element within the network.
 UserName The user name configured to send SNMPv3 traps from the managed element.
 Auth Protocol The authentication protocol configured to send SNMPv3 traps from the managed element.
 The following are the supported authentication protocols: MD5: The MD5 hash, also known as the checksum for a file, is of 128-bit value.
-This feature can be useful both for comparing files and for their integrity control. ★ Note: The US government NIST organization does not recommend MD5 to be used.
+This feature can be useful both for comparing files and for their integrity control. 😣 Note: The US government NIST organization does not recommend MD5 to be used.
 If your NMS supports other options, do not use this option.
 SHA: Secure Hash Algorithm (SHA) is useful for file integrity checking.
 SAL Gateway supports SHA-2.
 Auth Password The password configured for the authentication protocol that is used to send SNMPv3 traps from the managed element.
 You must follow your company policies on password strength or contact your NMS administrator if needed.

-Priv Protocol The privacy protocol configured to send SNMPv3 traps from the managed element.
-The following are the supported privacy protocols: DES: Data Encryption Standard, a cryptographic block cipher.
-AES: Advanced Encryption Standard.
-Note: SAL Gateway supports HP Open View (HPOV) NMSs.
+Name Description Priv Protocol The privacy protocol configured to send SNMPv3 traps from the managed element.
+The following are the supported privacy protocols: • DES : Data Encryption Standard, a cryptographic block cipher.
+AES: Advanced Encryption Standard. 😵 Note: SAL Gateway supports HP Open View (HPOV) NMSs.
 This support extends to both SNMP v2 and v3 traps.
 However, as HPOV does not support AES, you must configure DES to send SNMP v3 traps to HPOV.
 However, the US government NIST organization does not recommend DES to be used for security.
 If you have questions, contact your network security administrator.

-Name Description Priv Password The password configured for the privacy protocol that is used to send SNMPv3 traps from the managed element.
+Priv Password The password configured for the privacy protocol that is used to send SNMPv3 traps from the managed element.